Rocketgraphai/rocketgraph/README.md

     extra_hosts:
       - "host.docker.internal:host-gateway"
 ```
 Docker Desktop automatically provides the translation of "host.docker.internal" to the gateway IP of the default bridge network.
 These lines add the translation in Docker Engine.
-The desktop translates "localhost" to "host.docker.internal" to provide a shorter more commonly understood hostname.
+Mission Control translates "localhost" to "host.docker.internal" to provide a shorter more commonly understood hostname.

 #### xGT on a Different Host